lucasnordic/biDART/README.md

 * Once upon a time a little group of molecules decided to actually move through space.
 * However,
-* they only moved through space by using their fingers.
+* they only moved through space with their fingers.
 * But with those fingers they typed,
 * more wickedly than ever before!
 * Never has such wicked typing been witnessed,